nuejs/www/docs2/concepts/layout-components.md

 ## Root layout
-Sometimes you may want to take full control of the layout instead of specifying the individual layout component like the header and footer.
+Sometimes you may want to take full control of the layout instead of specifying the individual layout components like the header and footer.
 Here's an example custom layout:

 ```